DominicLandicho29/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
+## Overview
+- The purpose of this project is to analyze data in R using a variety of scripts to compare car performance aross different metrics
 ## Linear Regression to Predict MPG
 ![image](https://user-images.githubusercontent.com/111463407/211217376-e6f6cc48-6af5-4f51-aad0-4a344ebde36a.png)

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+- Vehicle length and ground clearance provided a non-random amount of variance given their coeficients

 Is the slope of the linear model considered to be zero?
 Why or why not?

+- The slope is not zero due to the small p-value

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+- Our "Multiple R-Squared" value is roughly 71%, meaning this linear model is fairly effective in predicting mpg.

 ## Summary Statistics on Suspension Coils
 ![image](https://user-images.githubusercontent.com/111463407/211219129-65c6454c-de79-419d-b9f0-32cdf548769f.png)